A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 • Medication management

-Level three: Highest care
+Level three: High care

-• Assistance with multiple ADLs like bathing, dressing, getting around, and using the restroom.
+• Assistance with multiple ADLs like bathing, dressing, getting around, and using the restroom

 • Medication management